Chart Color Schemes

 Infrastructure

-Logan Village has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Logan Village has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 71 projects likely affecting the area.
-Notable projects include Logan's Run Residential Development, Chambers Flat Wastewater Treatment Plant, Brookhaven Master Planned Community, and Green Road Upgrade.
-The following list details those most relevant.
+AreaSearch identified 71 projects likely affecting the area.
+Notable initiatives include Logan's Run Residential Development, Chambers Flat Wastewater Treatment Plant, Brookhaven Master Planned Community, and Green Road Upgrade.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.